softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 ALTER DATABASE pet_store CHARACTER SET utf8mb4;
 ```

 If you want to delete a database, and all of the data it represents, you use the `DROP DATABASE` statement.
+While this should rarely be used in a production environment, it is common to drop databases in development environments so that changes to tables can be observed (see ["Changing Tables"](#changing-tables) for more info.)

+> [!CAUTION]
-Be careful with this statement.
+> Be careful with this statement.
 Once you run it there is no going back.
 The data is gone forever.

 ```sql
 DROP DATABASE pet_store